ploutusFi/Ploutos-Docs/constellation/delete-the-deposit-pool-campaign.md

 ---
 description: >-
-  Gravita is excited to announce an early adopter incentive campaign for minters of xrETH.
+  Levra is excited to announce an early adopter incentive campaign for minters of xrETH.
 ---